BlackArsenic88/real-estate/README.md

 - Built-in evaluation metrics (RMSE, MAE, R²) for model accuracy
 - Extensible to support additional features (e.g., zoning, crime rate, walkability)

-# How to Use Demo Model 🤖
+# How to Use Demo Model🤖
 1. **Fork the repository**:
    Go to: https://github.com/blackarsenic88/real-estate.git
    In the top-right corner, click "Fork"